Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Results

 \subsection{Growth of anharmonicity near the sublattice melting point}

-To quantify the anharmonic vibrational state revealed above, we now turn to direct measures of lattice stability.
-We characterize the vibrational behavior of the system using the Lindemann index and the Debye-Waller factor, which capture deviations from harmonic motion and the progressive softening of the lattice.
-Then examine how variations in density regulate both the onset and the sharpness of sublattice melting.
-The resulting trends and their physical implications are discussed in the following sections.
+To quantify the anharmonic vibrational state revealed above, we examine direct measures of lattice stability.
+In particular, we focus on the Debye-Waller factor, $u_\alpha^2$, defined as the mean-squared displacement of particles within their local cages, providing a measure of the vibrational amplitude that reflects local stiffness and the degree of anharmonicity in the lattice.
+In practice, $u_\alpha^2$ is extracted from the plateau value of the Lindemann index.
+A detailed analysis based on the Lindemann index is presented in the Supporting Information.

-The evolution of the Lindemann index and the Debye-Waller factor (see Materials and Methods) reveals a pronounced enhancement of anharmonicity as the system approaches the sublattice melting point (Fig.~\ref{fig:fig6}).
-Figs.~\ref{fig:fig6}\textit{A,B} show the time evolution of the Lindemann index, $\gamma_{{\rm L},\alpha}(t)$, for the host and carrier particles at $\phi = 0.85$.
-For the host lattice, $\gamma_{{\rm L},{\rm H}}(t)$ exhibits a well-defined plateau reflecting harmonic vibrations within a stable crystal, followed by a rapid increase once $\gamma_{{\rm L},{\rm H}}(t)$ exceeds the critical value $\gamma_{{\rm L},{\rm H}}^{\rm c} \simeq 0.048$, consistent with the conventional Lindemann criterion for lattice melting and close to previously reported critical values $\gamma_{\rm L}^{\rm c} \simeq 0.03$ for crystalline solids~\cite{ZahnPRL1999}.
-In contrast, $\gamma_{{\rm L},{\rm C}}(t)$ for the carriers increases smoothly without a sharp transition, indicating that their fluctuations are governed by intrinsic anharmonic vibrations rather than by a structural instability.
+For the host particles, $u_{\rm H}^2$ increases linearly with temperature, $u_{\rm H}^2 \propto T$, indicating that their dynamics are governed by harmonic cage vibrations, as expected for an elastically stable lattice~\cite{KhrapakPRR2020}.
+We further find that the host lattice exhibits a density-dependent deviation from harmonic behavior: it remains approximately harmonic at high densities, whereas at lower densities $u_{\rm H}^2$ develops a clear nonlinear temperature dependence, indicating lattice softening and the onset of anharmonicity (see Supporting Information for more details).

-The Debye-Waller factor, $u_\alpha^2$ (see Materials and Methods), further quantifies this contrast in vibrational behavior [Fig.~\ref{fig:fig6}\textit{C}].
-For the host particles, $u_{\rm H}^2$ increases linearly with temperature, $u_{\rm H}^2 \propto T$, indicating that their dynamics are dominated by harmonic cage vibrations, as expected for an elastically stable lattice \cite{KhrapakPRR2020}.
-For the carriers, by contrast, $u_{\rm C}^2$ exhibits a nonlinear temperature dependence of the form $u_{\rm C}^2 = aT + bT^2$ \cite{KhrapakPRR2020}, with the quadratic term $bT^2$ becoming increasingly pronounced near the onset of sublattice melting.
-Within standard statistical-mechanical descriptions of lattice vibrations, such nonlinear temperature dependence arises from anharmonic terms in the effective potential, signaling local softening and strongly non-harmonic carrier fluctuations even while the host lattice remains elastically stable.
+In contrast, the carrier particles exhibit a pronounced nonlinear temperature dependence of the form $u_{\rm C}^2 = aT + bT^2$~\cite{KhrapakPRR2020}, with the quadratic contribution becoming increasingly significant as the system approaches the sublattice melting point.
+Within standard statistical-mechanical descriptions, such nonlinear behavior arises from anharmonic terms in the effective potential, signaling local softening and strongly anharmonic carrier fluctuations even while the host lattice remains elastically stable.